How to Spend 2 Days in Lake Kawaguchiko | The Perfect Itinerary

 To make this festival even cooler, the flowers are planted strategically to create visual effects and designs.
 For example, there are checkered flower areas, hearts, and a Shibazakura Mount Fuji!
 Can you spot it in the picture above?

-This park is, in a way, dedicated to Peter the Bunny, so you will see several characters scattered around!🥹
+This park is, in a way, dedicated to Peter the Bunny, so you will see several characters scattered around! 🥹

 Kitaguchi Hongu Fuji Sengen Jinja Shrine

-You’ll probably see many Shrines during your travels in Japan, and likely think – what’s special about this one?
-Well, let me tell you…😍
+You’ll probably see many Shrines during your travels in Japan, and likely think – What’s special about this one?
+Well, let me tell you… 😍

-The Kitaguchi Hongu Fuji Sengen Jinja Shrine is believed to have been born in 100 A.D., starting as a small shrine.
+The Kitaguchi Hongu Fuji Sengen Jinja Shrine is believed to have been founded in 100 A.D., starting as a small shrine.
 When it was first built, it was to celebrate the visit of a prince, Yamato Takeru-no Mikoto.
 Then, in 788, an altar was added to “enshrine Sengen God” to stop the frequent Mount Fuji eruptions (Visit Fujiyoshida).

 [July – September] Climb Mount Fuji!!

-I’m no hiker, but I’m pretty sure that hiking Mount Fuji gives you lifetime bragging rights!😂😍 Hikers, please confirm or deny this statement in the comments🧐👇
+I’m no hiker, but I’m pretty sure that hiking Mount Fuji gives you lifetime bragging rights! 😂😍 Hikers, please confirm or deny this statement in the comments. 🧐👇

-As someone who doesn’t climb, I will reroute you to this article to grab all the information needed on climbing Mount Fuji!😊
+As someone who doesn’t climb, I will reroute you to this article to grab all the information needed on climbing Mount Fuji! 😊

 Things to Know Before Visiting Fujikawaguchiko